browserengineering/book/book/forms.md

 work.
 They're also implemented in every browser and have been around for decades.
-These days web applications still use the form elements, but replace synchronous POST requests with asynchronous ones driven by Javascript[^ajax]---but are based on the same principles.
+These days web applications still use the form elements, but replace synchronous POST requests with asynchronous ones driven by Javascript,[^ajax] which makes application snappier by hiding the time to make the HTTP request.
+In return for that snappiness, error handling, validation, and loading indicators must now be handled in JavaScript instead of by the browser.
+In any case, both synchronous and asynchronous uses of forms are based on the same principles.

 [^ajax]: Asynchronous requests make for snappier, smoother, and
     responsive applications.
-In the early 2000s, the adoption of asynchronous HTTP requests was called [Web 2.0][web20] and sparked a wave of innovative new web applications.
+In the early 2000s, the adoption of asynchronous HTTP requests sparked the wave of innovative new web applications called [Web 2.0][web20].

 [web20]: https://en.wikipedia.org/wiki/Web_2.0